Suha-Sayeed/Attack-on-Titan-Review-Sentiment-Analysis/README.md

 **Top words associated with negative reviews**: okay, really, good, liked, boring, worst, bad, worldbuilding, terrible, awful, mess, ruined, annoying, premise

+The most notable finding is the words like "good" and "liked" appeared as amongst the strongest predictors of negative reviews.
+This confirms that negative reviews frequently used positive language when discussing specific elements.
+This mixed sentiment made it harder for both models to correctly classify negative reviews.

 ## Error Analysis

 ## Limitations
 ## Reproducibility